 If you are an Apple fan, who happens to have an Android phone, you probably know the struggles of Mac not recognizing Android.
 The two operating systems aren’t exactly known for their compatibility, so connecting them via USB cable is really about luck.
-It can be frustrating, it can take a lot of time, and in extreme cases, you might even encounter Android file transfer not working at all.
+It can be frustrating, it can take a lot of time, and in extreme cases, you might even encounter Android File Transfer not working at all, like in this user's case:

 What if we told you that there’s a solution for this great inconvenience?
 In this article, we’re giving you a series of solutions for fixing the unwanted situation of Mac not recognizing Android devices.